-- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components AVA VAN.5 and ALC FLR.2 augmented for this TOE evaluation.
+- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC FLR.2 and AVA VAN.5 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0919-2019, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the implementation of new tariff use cases (TAF), bugfixing and the a new function to yield a 2nd root-certificate during the pre-personalization.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0919-V2-2021, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on: